 How Frequently Should I Pump When I Go Back to Work?

-In order to keep your milk supply up and express enough milk to feed your baby, you should pump every three hours while you’re at work.
-That can work out to be twice per work shift or three times per work shift, depending upon how long your work day is and how long your commute is.
+To keep your milk supply up and express enough milk to feed your baby, you should pump every three hours while at work.
+Depending on your work day and commute, that can be twice or three times per work shift.

 How Much Milk Will My Baby Need Every Day?

 You’ll need enough milk to feed your baby for a full day.
-The exact number of ounces will depend upon how old your baby is and how much he’s drinking.
+The exact number of ounces will depend on how old your baby is and how much he’s drinking.

-But, on average, you’ll need about 25 ounces of breast milk in a 24 hour period (5).
-If you’d like to aim a bit higher just in case your baby is a big eater, 30 ounces should keep you covered.
+But, on average, you’ll need about 25 ounces of breast milk in a 24-hour period (4).
+If you’d like to aim a bit higher, just in case your baby is a big eater, 30 ounces should keep you covered.

 Julie Matheney (IBCLC) of LA Lactation shares her experience: